To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 Warning: Please do NOT use the above sample script in production!
 Responsible NXDomain redirection requires more attention to detail.

-to drop the question from further processing.
+can also be used to drop the question without any further processing.

 The getFakeAAAARecords